scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

 **Tourism and Recreation**

-This goal captures the value people have for experiencing and taking pleasure in coastal areas (and does not include the revenue or livelihoods that are generated by tourism and recreation, which is captured in the coastal livelihoods and economies goal).
+This goal captures the value people have for experiencing and taking pleasure in coastal areas (and does not include the revenue or livelihoods that are generated by tourism and recreation, which is captured in the **Livelihoods and Economies** goal).

 Tourism, travel, and recreation in coastal and ocean areas are major components of thriving coastal communities and a measure of how much people value ocean systems.